fromej/ExcluDr/README.md

 # Excludr
 Systematic Review Exclusion Tool

-Excludr is an AI-powered tool designed to help researchers and scientists streamline the systematic review process by automatically excluding irrelevant papers based on predefined exclusion criteria.
+Excludr is an AI-powered tool designed to help researchers and scientists streamline the systematic review process by suggesting exclusions of irrelevant papers based on predefined exclusion criteria.

 ## Features

-- Suggested exclusions: Excludr uses machine learning algorithms to identify and exclude irrelevant papers from your search results.
+- Suggested exclusions: Excludr uses Large languange models to identify and exclude irrelevant papers from your search results.
 - Customizable exclusion criteria: Define your own exclusion criteria using a simple and intuitive interface.
 - Support for multiple languages: Excludr supports multiple languages, including English, Spanish, French, and more.
-- Integration with local LLM models: Excludr uses locally running LLM models to provide accurate and efficient exclusion results.
+- Integration with local LLM models: Excludr supports locally running LLM models to provide accurate and efficient exclusion results.

 ## How it works